notaspirit/VolumetricSelection2077/README.md

     1. Enable the Visualizer
     2. Make your selection using the provided controls Note that the box scales from the center
-    3. With the selection visible on your screen press the "Read RHT Scan" Button
+    3. With the selection visible on your screen press the "Save Selection" Button
 3. Processing
     1. Open the VS2077 App
     2. In the settings set the path to the root of your game directory